openstack-archive/fuel-docs/userdocs/fuel-user-guide/configure-environment/network-templates/network-templates-delete.rst

 .. warning::

-   Do not delete network templates that are used in your OpenStack environment as it may result in failure of the whole network configuration.
+   Do not delete network templates that are used in your OpenStack environment as it may result in a failure of the whole network configuration.

 **To delete a network template:**